spollard/josh-works.github.io/_posts/2017-06-06-memorizing-programming-with-anki.md

 Or, that one time I had to rename a branch in Git - what was the exact syntax for pushing the deleted branch?
 Did I actually _rename_ the branch, or did I use the `git branch -m` command to create a _new_ branch? (hint - the next step is `git push origin :old_branch_name`, then push the new one with `git push origin --set-upstream origin new_branch`.
 I just opened up Anki to check the steps.
 Super simple.)

 # Installing Anki

-TODO: Have Kristi test-drive a draft of this article, make sure she gets a sample card set up, AND makes a mark-down formatted card.

 [Download the desktop app here](https://apps.ankiweb.net/).